Patricia Villegas

 Patricia Selma Villegas García (born 1969) is a lawyer and diplomat from the Dominican Republic.

 Early life and family

-Villegas was born in 1969 into an affluent white Dominican family.
+Villegas was born in 1969 into a modest Dominican family.
 Her parents were Víctor Villegas and Amada García Pichardo.
-Her paternal great-grandfather Faustino de Soto was Senator for El Seibo Province in the 19th century.
+Her father, Victor Villegas is a poet laureate as well as a decorated lawyer.
+Her mother, Amada Garcia Pichardo, was a homemaker and mother to 9 children.
+Villegas is the youngest of the 9 children.Her paternal great-grandfather Faustino de Soto was Senator for El Seibo Province in the 19th century.
 She is also descended from General Ramón Santana, the twin brother of Lieutenant-General Pedro Santana, 1st President of the Dominican Republic and Marquis of Las Carreras.

 She studied in the Colegio Serafín de Asís catholic school in Santo Domingo and in the Mariemont High School in Cincinnati, Ohio.
 Villegas studied law at the Institut Catholique de Paris and the Pontifical Catholic University Mother and Teacher (PUCMM) and has a Masters in Business Law and Economic Law.

 Career

 She was professor of Intellectual Property Law at the PUCMM.

 She co-founded the law firm Jorge Mera & Villegas with Orlando Jorge Mera and is a member of the International Federation of Intellectual Property Attorneys.

 Villegas is a devout Roman Catholic and belongs to Heralds of the Gospel and cooperates with the Opus Dei.

 Since 2021 Villegas is serving as the Dominican Republic Ambassador to Brazil.